 A complete denture replaces natural teeth and provides support for cheeks and lips.
-Without support from the denture, facial muscles sag, making a person look older.
+Without support from dentures, facial muscles sag and make a person look older.

-With full dentures, a flesh-colored acrylic base fits over your gums.
-The base of the upper denture cover the palate (the roof of your mouth), while that or the lower denture is shaped like a horseshoe to accommodate your tongue.
+With full dentures, a flesh-colored acrylic base fits over the gums.
+The base of the upper plate covers the palate, aka the roof of your mouth, while the lower is shaped like a horseshoe to accommodate the tongue.

-Alabama Family Dentistry has an on-site denture lab in Warrior, AL and makes and repairs dentures of all types.
-Dentures are custom-made in their laboratory.
+Alabama Family Dentistry has an on-site lab in Warrior, AL, where technicians make and repair dentures of all types.
+Each set is custom made for each patient.

 An immediate denture is inserted when the remaining teeth are removed.
 With immediate dentures, the denture wearer does not have to be without teeth during the healing period.
 A conventional complete denture is made and placed in the patient’s mouth after the tissues have healed.
 Healing may take several months.

 A partial denture rests on a metal framework that attaches to your natural teeth.
-Sometimes crowns are placed on some of your natural teeth and serve as anchors for the denture.
+Sometimes crowns are placed on some of your natural teeth and serve as anchors.
 Partial dentures offer a removable alternative to bridges.

 Over a period of time, your denture will need to be relined, remade, or rebased due to normal wear.
-Rebasing involves making a new base while keeping the existing denture teeth.
+Rebasing involves making a new base while keeping the existing teeth.
 Also, as you age, your mouth naturally changes.
-These changes cause your dentures to loosen, making chewing difficult and irritating your gums.
+These changes cause loosening which makes chewing difficult and irritating to the gums.
 At a minimum, you should see your dentist annually for an examination and cancer check.

 Here are Tips for Caring for Your Dentures: